microsoft/azure-schema-operator/docs/site/content/contributing/contributing/index.md

 ## Submitting a pull request

-Pull requests opened from forks of the azure-service-operator repository will initially have a `skipped` `Validate Pull Request / integration-tests` check which will prevent merging even if all other checks pass.
+Pull requests opened from forks of the azure-schema-operator repository will initially have a `skipped` `Validate Pull Request / integration-tests` check which will prevent merging even if all other checks pass.
 Once a maintainer has looked at your PR and determined it is ready they will comment `/ok-to-test sha=<sha>` to kick off an integration test pass.
 If this check passes along with the other checks the PR can be merged.